Ezrah117/CodeCamp/README.md

 # CodeCamp
-A collection of projects issues by freecodecamp.org
+A collection of projects issued by freecodecamp.org